PixarAnimationStudios/OpenUSD/README.md

 USD is primarily developed on Linux platforms (CentOS 7), but is built, tested and supported on macOS and Windows.

+It is also possible to build USD libraries that can be embedded in iOS and visionOS apps.

 Please see [VERSIONS.md](VERSIONS.md) for explicitly tested versions.

 Dependencies